Red Guards (Finland): Drift toward war

 Up to this point, many of the largest Workers' Order Guards were occupied by radicals who were pushing the Finnish labour movement towards an armed conflict.
 They were no longer under the authority of the Social Democratic Party or the Trade Union Federation.
 In order to keep the labour movement united, the party leadership was forced to negotiate with the revolutionary guards.
 Many of the leading Social Democrats, such as Väinö Tanner, Taavi Tainio and Evert Huttunen, were moderate and opposed armed revolution and the acts of the Order Guards.

-In 19–23 January, violent clashes between the Workers' Order Guards and the Protection Corps occurred in eastern Finland in Vyborg and Luumäki and in the western part of the country in Kiikka.
-In Vyborg, the second largest city in Finland, the Protection Corps was trying to seize control but was expelled from the town.
+In 19–23 January, violent clashes between the Workers' Order Guards and the Protection Corps occurred in eastern Finland in Viipuri and Luumäki and in the western part of the country in Kiikka.
+In Viipuri, the second largest city in Finland, the Protection Corps was trying to seize control but was expelled from the town.
 Another serious incident was in Luumäki, as the Protection Corps seized 200 rifles at the Taavetti railway station.
 Two days later, the Workers' Guards attacked the Protection Corps in order to take the guns back.

 Finally, on 25 January, the Senate declared the Protection Corps to be government troops.
 The Social Democrats and the labour movement interpreted this as a declaration of war against the working class.
 As a result, the Workers' Order Guards and the Helsinki Red Guard were merged into the paramilitary Red Guard of Finland (Suomen Punainen Kaarti) and the revolution was proclaimed in the late evening of 26 January by lighting a red lantern as a sign on the tower of the Helsinki Workers' Hall.
 The order for the mobilization came on the next morning from the executive committee of the Trade Union Federation, coinciding with the spontaneous clashing of Red Guards and the Protection Corps.

 1918 Civil War

 Commanders

 The first commander-in-chief of the Red Guards was the former Russian Army lieutenant Ali Aaltonen, who was elected during the general strike in November 1917.
 As the Civil War started, the task was given to Eero Haapalainen, with the Russian colonel Mikhail Svechnikov as his military advisor from the end of February.
 Haapalainen was expelled on 20 March and replaced by Eino Rahja, Adolf Taimi and Evert Eloranta.
 The troika stayed at the office until 10 April, when Kullervo Manner was given the dictator's rights as head of the Red Government and the Red Guards.
 August Wesley served as the chief of the Red Guards general staff from 16 February to 6 April.
 On 25 April, Manner fled to Soviet Russia, and for the last ten days of the war, there was no commander-in-chief.
-The final major battle was fought in Vyborg under the command of Edvard Gylling and Oskar Rantala.
+The final major battle was fought in Viipuri under the command of Edvard Gylling and Oskar Rantala.